 - (a) Theory papers of each subject for 1st Professional MBBS examination will be prepared by a set of examiners and moderated by a Moderator.
 Theory question will be of short structured essay type, short notes and clinical problem-oriented.
-The examination will generally be completed in the shortest possible time avoiding unnecessary gaps. - (b) Full marks in each of the three subjects (Anatomy, Physiology, and Biochemistry) of the First Professional MBBS Examination: 200.
+The examination will generally be completed in the shortest possible time avoiding unnecessary gaps. - (b) Full marks in each of the three subjects (Anatomy, Physiology, and Biochemistry) of the First Professional MBBS Examination : 200.
 The break-up of the marks in each of the subjects is as follows:

-Written (50 x 2 papers)
+Written (50 x 2 papers) 100 marks

-Oral / Viva
+Oral / Viva 20 marks

-Practical
+Practical 40 marks

-Internal Assessment (Theory 20 + Practical 20)
+Internal Assessment (Theory 20 + Practical 20) 40 marks

-Total

-100 marks

-20 marks

-40 marks

-40 marks

-200 marks
+Total 200 marks